 Can I work if I'm not Federal Work-Study (FWS) eligible?

-Can I do Federal Work Study (FWS) during Field Work Term (FWT)?
+Can I do Federal Work Study (FWS) during Field Work Term (FWT) and summer?

-FWS funds are not available during FWT.
-FWS students can work on campus over FWT, but you will be paid as a regular-pay employee.
-The money you make over FWT in an on-campus job will not count towards your FWS allotment.
+FWS funds are not available during FWT and summer.
+A limited number of campus employment positions are available on campus over FWT and summer, but paid as a regular-pay wages.
+If you are hired for a job over FWT or the summer, the money you make during off-term time in an on-campus job will not count towards your FWS allotment.

 Are my earnings, even Federal Work-Study (FWS), taxable?